section-engineering-education/engineering-education/articles/visual-database-design-with-mysql-workbench/index.md

 ![MySQL Workbench database model](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-final-book-db-model.jpg)

-You can find the EER diagram Workbench file created on this tutorial on [Github](https://github.com/Tsanguu/MySQL-Workbench-database-design-tutorial).
+You can find the EER diagram Workbench file created in this tutorial on [Github](https://github.com/Tsanguu/MySQL-Workbench-database-design-tutorial).

 ### Forward engineering with MySQL Workbench
 The visual database model created can be transformed into a physical database.
 This process is known as forward engineering.
 SQL code is generated and executed on a target MySQL Server.
 This is easier than writing the code manually.

 **Step 1**
-To launch forward engineering wizard.
-Navigate to `Databases` > `Forward Engineer`.
+To launch forward engineering wizard, Navigate to `Databases` > `Forward Engineer`.

 ![MySQL Workbench forward engineer](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-forward-engineering-step-1.jpg)